Yphware/HChapa/README.md

 Only my C++ version I can update.
 So this Java version is the final release.

 ###### Overview
-From version 2.00 I started to develop C++ version.
+From version 2.00 I started to develop C++ version (also free).
-This game is free and it can be used in Linux, Windows OS and Mac OS provided there is Java installed.
+But this  Java game (v1.00) is free and it can be used in Linux, Windows OS and Mac OS provided there is Java installed.
 Below is the image of Java HChapa game (stylized as hChapa).

 ![hChapa](https://img.itch.zone/aW1hZ2UvNzIxNTg3LzQwMDExMDkucG5n/original/983hRk.png)